 Like the nutrient section above, I have tried to be very conservative here, and try to list only the key herbal medicines that will treat the common problems associated with dialysis, and also extend the kidney dialysis life expectancy.
 I have come up with three:

-Hawthorn: best herbal cardiovascular tonic, improves heart function, reduces cholesterol, helps treat arterial plaque, increases circulation, treats high or low blood pressure
+• Hawthorn: best herbal cardiovascular tonic, improves heart function, reduces cholesterol, helps treat arterial plaque, increases circulation, treats high or low blood pressure

-Olive Leaf: helps fight infections of all kinds (bacteria, parasites, fungus, viruses), useful for treating dialysis access point infections, cardiovascular tonic, lowers cholesterol
+• Olive Leaf: helps fight infections of all kinds (bacteria, parasites, fungus, viruses), useful for treating dialysis access point infections, cardiovascular tonic, lowers cholesterol

-St Mary’s Thistle (aka Milk Thistle): Protects liver from liver damage and associated conditions, anti-nausea/anti-vomiting action, improves hunger levels for those with low to no appetite, and balances blood sugar levels
+• St Mary’s Thistle (aka Milk Thistle): Protects liver from liver damage and associated conditions, anti-nausea/anti-vomiting action, improves hunger levels for those with low to no appetite, and balances blood sugar levels

 #4 Exercise

-Even on dialysis it is still very much important to exercise.
-Movement is the definition of being alive, without movement we die a small death every day.
+Even on dialysis, it is still very much important to exercise.
+Movement is the definition of being alive, without movement, we die a small death every day.
 The key component here is knowing what type of exercise is best for you, and what intensity is best for you.
-You don’t have to be entering strongman competitions, but as long as you are regularly moving that body of yours at a moderate intensity 5 times a week, then you are doing the very best for you health.
-I have put together a list of activities to help you get an idea of what constitutes “moderate” exercise” below, but another way of saying moderate intensity is: you are lightly huffing and puffing, but can talk without difficulty.
+You don’t have to be entering strongman competitions, but as long as you are regularly moving that body of yours at a moderate intensity 5 times a week, then you are doing the very best for your health.
+I have put together a list of activities to help you get an idea of what constitutes “moderate” exercise” below, but another way of saying moderate intensity is: that you are lightly huffing and puffing, but can talk without difficulty.

 • Bicycling 5 miles in 30 minutes